 - Increasing customer acquisition.

 Sounds complex and confusing, right?
-However, taking a look at modern media practices will help to sort things out.
+However, taking a look at modern media practices and using modern data analytics tools will help to sort things out.
 It’s vital to keep up-to-date, as paid promotion is being replaced by personalization.

 Best Practices and Examples